OlivierPaulo/DDChallenges/README.md

 # Infrastructure as a Code

-This repo contains some exercices related to Infrastucture as a code products as `Terraform` and `Ansible`
+This repo contains Infrastucture as a Code exercices using products as `Terraform` and `Ansible`

 # Table of Contents